Tips On How To Stay Well During Travel

 Travel Tips For Wellness

 Bring antibacterial hand gel.
-I use this on my hands every time I hear someone cough on the plan, and prior to eating any food.
+I use this on my hands every time I hear someone cough on the plane, and prior to eating any food. *COVID19: I bring sanitizer hand wipes to wipe down my entire seat, arm rests, food tray and handle.

 A. Stay hydrated.
 Bring your own water bottle.
 I fill my bottle up after the security line and many airports actually have the filtered option at the drinking fountain – where you can fill your own bottle with filtered water.